World First Aid Day: knowing them, as important as sharing them. Davinia's story

 Every year, World First Aid Day, which we celebrate this Saturday, reminds us of something essential: knowing how to act in the first minutes can make the difference between living and dying.
 But what to do if no one knows how to act?

-Today we value the history of Davinia Arraez, nurse, trainer, mother, committed woman, lover of adventure sports and colleague of the provincial management of Fraternidad-Muprespa in Pamplona.
+Today we highlight the story of Davinia Arraez, nurse, trainer, mother, committed woman, lover of adventure sports and colleague of the provincial management of Fraternidad-Muprespa in Pamplona.
 This summer she traveled to Senegal and did so to teach first aid, a vocation she had since she was little.

-This field has always attracted my attention and I knew at a very young age that I wanted to dedicate myself to healthcare and also that I wanted to cooperate, help whoever needed it.
-Before starting to study, I called Doctors Without Borders to find out what was needed to work as a volunteer.”, a statement that makes clear her desire to work as a volunteer and that was able to carry out when she finally studied nursing.
+" This field has always caught my attention and I knew at a very young age that I wanted to dedicate myself to healthcare and also that I wanted to cooperate, to help whoever needed it.
+Before starting to study I called Doctors Without Borders to find out what was needed to work as a cooperator ", a statement that makes clear their desire to work as a volunteer and that was able to carry out when she finally studied nursing.

 His first destination was Senegal, where he cooperated by setting up a hospital for patients with malaria and other pathologies.
 That experience taught him that healing is almost as important as teaching how to heal.

-We were in a remote area, they had never seen a doctor before.
-After ten days we finished all the medications and material, and I wondered if it was fair to make that trip and then leave people exposed without a solution.
-That's why I decided to focus on providing training”.
+“ We were in a remote area, they had never seen a doctor.
+After ten days we finished all the medications and the material, and I wondered if it was fair to make that trip and then leave people exposed without a solution.
+That's why I decided to focus on providing training ".

-And after acquiring more kilometers and hours of experience in different cooperations, in addition to taking a personal break and becoming a mother, this summer she resumed one of those trips that she is always thinking about.
-He did it with the NGO Africa Sawabona, whom we thank for sharing with us the images that illustrate this news.
+And after acquiring more kilometers and hours of experience in different cooperations, in addition to taking a personal break and becoming a mother, this summer she returned to one of those trips that she is always thinking about.
+He did it with the NGO Africa Sawabona, who we thank for sharing with us the images that illustrate this news.

-I love doing care, but it makes more sense to train so that they, who are health agents and midwife assistants, can do it.
+“ I love doing care, but it makes more sense to train so that they can do it, as they are health agents and midwife assistants.
 They can solve a small problem in the community, or know that they have to refer it because it is bigger.
-They are volunteers, they do not charge a penny for carrying out this function, and the worst thing is that they do not have any material, they heal wounds with water, soap and pieces of cloth”says Davinia.
+They are volunteers, they don't get paid a penny to carry out that function, and the worst thing is that they have no material, they heal wounds with water, soap and pieces of cloth,” says Davinia.

-To teach notions of cardiopulmonary resuscitation, it was important to do some of the things that are done in the Western world, but the difficulty, for example, of transporting a CPR dummy was enormous, so it occurred to her to create a 'low-cost' one with recycled materials.
+To teach notions of cardiopulmonary resuscitation, it was important to do some of the things that are done in the Western world, but the difficulty, for example, of transporting a CPR dummy was enormous, so she came up with the idea of creating a 'low-cost' one with recycled materials.
 Creativity at the service of life.

-Since returning to Pamplona, Davinia has not stopped thinking about how to improve.
+Since she returned to Pamplona, Davinia has not stopped thinking about how to improve.
 Although in a very different environment from his international missions, he maintains the same purpose: to care, accompany and continue training, for example, to suture and care for wounds at Fraternidad-Muprespa, where he has been working for three and a half years.
-“Sometimes we saw injuries at the Mutua that had to end up in the hospital because they were very complicated, and with the expert that I have done, I am now able to solve many of them here, in the provincial direction, and that makes me very happy.”.
+“Sometimes we saw injuries at the Mutua that had to end up in the hospital because they were very complicated, and with the expert that I have now done many of them I am able to solve them here, in the provincial direction, and that makes me very happy”.

-Each training given, each moment experienced reaffirms in people like Davinia something that many sense but few dare to verify: that volunteering transforms those who receive it, but above all, those who practice it.
+Every training given, every moment experienced reaffirms in people like Davinia something that many intuit but few dare to verify: that volunteering transforms those who receive it, but above all, those who practice it.